Current Portfolio

 What is the target investment of each pool of capital?

-• Growth Capital Fund: Targets lead and co-investment opportunities in venture stage companies, both early and later stage, and small buyout transactions in companies with growth characteristics across a range of sectors.
-The Growth Capital Fund is managed by Beringea and Credit Suisse's Customized Fund Investment Group.
+• Growth Capital Funds: Target lead and co-investment opportunities in venture capital and small buyout stage companies with growth characteristics across a range of sectors.
+The Growth Capital Funds are managed by Beringea and GCM Grosvenor Private Markets.

 • Michigan Opportunities Fund: Targets lead investment opportunities in buyouts and growth equity investments in middle market companies with a strategy of encouraging out-of-state companies to expand in or relocate to Michigan.
 The Michigan Opportunities Fund is managed by Glencoe Capital.

 • Mezzanine Fund: Targets mezzanine debt and equity investment opportunities in lower middle market Michigan companies.
-Formed in partnership with the U.S. Small Business Administration, the Fund is managed by Credit Suisse's Customized Fund Investment Group and Beringea.
+Formed in partnership with the U.S. Small Business Administration, the Fund is managed by GCM Customized Fund Investment Group and Beringea.

-Who are the InvestMichigan!
-Growth Capital Fund Managers?
+Who are the Managers of the InvestMichigan!
+Growth Capital Funds

-Do the InvestMichigan!
-Growth Capital Fund Managers have a presence in Michigan?
+Do the Managers of the InvestMichigan!
+Growth Capital Funds have a presence in Michigan?

 Yes.
-Beringea is headquartered in Farmington Hills and Credit Suisse has a regional office in Troy.
+Beringea is headquartered in Farmington Hills and GCM Grosvenor Private Markets has a regional office in Birmingham.

 What is the Business Leadership Council?

-The Business Leadership Council is a group of senior Michigan business leaders ("Council Members") that will advise, nurture, and allow portfolio companies to leverage their business relationships.
+The Business Leadership Council is a group of senior Michigan business leaders (“Council Members”) that will advise, nurture, and allow portfolio companies to leverage their business relationships.
 Additionally, Council Members may sit on the boards of portfolio companies and, in special cases, provide interim leadership for portfolio companies.
-Members include Business Leadership Council Chairman Roger Penske, Chairman & CEO, Penske Corp., and:
+Members include Business Leadership Council Chairman Peter Karmanos, Jr., Executive Chairman, Compuware, and:

-• George Jackson, President & CEO, Detroit Economic Growth Corporation
+• George Jackson, CEO, Detroit Economic Growth Corporation

 • Mark Murray, President, Meijer, Inc.

-• Sandra Pierce, President & CEO, Charter One Bank (MI & IN)
+• Sandra Pierce, former President & CEO, Charter One Bank

 What are the roles and responsibilities of Council Members?